-In connection with the Annual Report of World Energy Solutions, Inc. (the "Company") on Form 10-KSB for the period ending December 31, 2007 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Benjamin C. Croxton, Chief Executive Officer and Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to section 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the Annual Report of EClips Energy Technologies, Inc. (the "Company") on Form 10-K for the period ending December 31, 2008 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Benjamin C. Croxton, Chief Executive Officer and Chief Financial Officer of the Company, certify, to my knowledge that:

-(1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

-(2) The information contained in the Report fairly presents, in all material respects, the financial condition and result of operations of the Company.
+- (i) the accompanying Report fully complies with the requirements of Section 13(a) or 15(d), as applicable, of the Securities Exchange Act of 1934, as amended (the "Act"); and - (ii) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-/s/Benjamin C. Croxton
+/s/: Benjamin C. Croxton

+BENJAMIN C. CROXTON,

-BENJAMIN C. CROXTON Chief Executive Officer Chief Financial Officer World Energy Solutions, Inc.
+Chief Executive Officer

+Chief Financial Officer